lchen104/blackjack-2/README.md

 - Bug FIXED: localStorage values LifetimeCredits and Credits were getting reset when reset button or browser page was refreshed. - 07/05/2023

-- Bug FIXED: Cant start game until you set the credits and lifetimeCredits to value 0 for each in chrome inspector tool.
+- Bug FIXED: Can't start game until you set the credits and lifetimeCredits to value 0 for each in chrome inspector tool.
 Currently displays Player Credits: NaN and credits and lifetimeCredits values is null in chrome inspector tools in localStorage.
 7/3/2023

 - Bug FIXED: when player gets 5 cards and BUSTS at 5th card, winner still wins 7/2/2023